craigmiller160/cluster-ingress/TLS_GUIDE.md

 This will first ask for the domain name `craigmiller160.ddns.net`.
 Then, it'll offer a long, encoded string that has to be placed on the server and returned at the endpoint `/.well-known/acme-challenge/########`.

-The Dockerfile is designed to copy the file `./deploy/authcode.txt` to the Nginx server and return it for the ACME challenge.
-Put the code here.
-The file will be ignored by Git.
+Then, put the authcode into the authcode file at `/opt/kubernetes/data/ingress/authcode/authcode.txt`.
+This will automatically expose it via the ingress API.

-This app has to be redeployed to k8s with this code before proceeding.
 Please validate that you get the code back from the endpoint, as you only get 5 tries per-hour.

 Once it is deployed and ready, click "enter" to proceed.
 Let's Encrypt will validate the code, and then issue the certificates in these directories on your machine: